j1c/TIL/aws/2020-12-31-nvidia-docker.md

 docker info | grep -i runtime
 ```

 You should see something like
 ```
  Runtimes: nvidia runc
  Default Runtime: nvidia
 ```

 If you have a fresh machine, you will most likely need to install the NVIDIA Container Runtime.
 See [here](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#about-nv-container-runtime) for instructions.

+This can be used as a workaround for Batch jobs getting stuck on "Runnable" when you specify GPUs in Job Definitions.
+You can create an AMI with `nvidia` as your default Docker runtime, and your jobs will have GPUs available without having to specify the number of GPUs in your Job Definition.